 You’ve done the work to make your church official in the eyes of the government.
 Now it’s time to start the important work you originally set out to do— to help the community around you by uniting them with God’s word.

-For more tips and resources on fundraising and nonprofit management, you should check out our blog.
+For more tips and resources on fundraising and nonprofit management, you should check out the rest of our Nonprofit Blog.
+Subscribe to our newsletter for fresh content delivered to your inbox every month!

 Here are some FAQs to refer to as you get going.